../

 jmp rax

-Since the rax register is used to store return values in the C/C++ ABI and can be modified freely (it is caller-saved), we do not need to worry that modifying the rax register here will alter the program’s intended behavior.
+Since the `rax` register is used to store the return value in the C/C++ ABI and can be modified at will, there is no need to worry that modifying `rax` will change the program's behavior.

 uint8_t hook_mcode[] = {0x48, 0xB8, 0x00, 0x00, 0x00, 0x00,